Taking your dog on the Eurotunnel is very straightforward.

 Where will your dog travel while in the Eurotunnel shuttle?

 Your dog must stay in the car with you for the 35 minutes you are in the Eurotunnel shuttle.
+Unless you are taking them to designated pet areas.

 Can I take more than one dog on the Eurotunnel?